Frequently Asked Questions

-6. This will automatically take you to your clubs information page showing the areas your club has authority to shoot over.
+5. Click on Visits.
+This will automatically take you to your club’s information page showing the areas your club has authority to shoot over.

 7. Pick the relevant area and click on Add a visit.

-9. Scroll to the bottom of the page and Click on the Save and return to my visits.
+9. Scroll to the bottom of the page and click on Save and return to my visits.

-At the end of the season remember to submit your return for your clubs returns officer to review.
+At the end of the season remember to submit your return to your club’s returns officer for review.

 There are quite a few types of chokes on the market and several ways they work.